jackmedda/RS-BGExplainer/README.md

 ## 1. Configuration

-GNNUERS scripts are based on similar Recbole config files that can be found in the [config](config) folder.
-For each dataset there is a config file for:
+GNNUERS scripts are based on similar Recbole config files that can be found in the -[config](config) folder.
+The structure is hierarchical, hence the file _base_explainer.yaml_ -can be used to set the parameters shared for all the experiments and for each dataset specify -the necessary parameters.
+-For each dataset there is a config file for:
 - __training__: it is named after the dataset, e.g. _ml-1m.yaml_ for MovieLens-1M,
 _tafeng.yaml_ for Ta Feng
 - __explaining__: the suffix __explainer_ is added to training config filename, e.g.